 - Heat a non- stick pan on low heat, spread butter on the pan using a brush

 - Add 1/4 cup of batter and thin it out using the bottom of a spoon ( This is to make sure the crepe is thin) Once one side is cooked, flip the other side and cook.
 Repeat with the rest of the batter

 Coconut Filling (Pani pol)

-- In a small saucepan add sugar, water, cardamom pods and cinnamon stick, place it on medium heat and bring it to the boil ( if you are using jaggery or pani pol or kithul pani, omit the water)
+- In a separate small saucepan add sugar, water, cardamom pods and cinnamon stick, place it on medium heat and bring it to the boil, let it reduce slightly until it resembles like a syrup ( if you are using jaggery or pani pol or kithul pani, omit the water)

 - Once the sugar has dissolved and it has come to the boil add the desiccated coconut mixture into the sugar mixture. if it is too liquid keep it on the fire until it is dried out a little ( You want the mixture to be semi-liquid, not too dry or too moist)Take it off the heat once the desired consistency is achievedTake off the cardamoms and cinnamon stick out and discard as this will not be rolled inside the pancakes